funseiki/salsa/webserver/README.md

 Usage:

     Start the web server.
-Listens on port 8080
+Listens on port 8080 (daemon should be running at this point)
     > node server.js

 Build/update:
+    - Do the following once
+        > npm install bower -g (if bower is not installed already)
+        - create a config/development.js file (should match config/template.js)
+            > cp config/template.js config/development.js

     - To install front end packages run
         > bower install